– Services –

 Architectural – Reflected ceiling: To ensure the coordination above ceiling heights, we also draw the ceilings.
 We draw ceiling tiles and exact lights locations, making sure to avoid any potential clash with recessed lights and allowing for enough access behind them.

-Structural – Beams, joists, columns, slabs: After the layout of the floor, we carefully analyse the structure from the contract drawings and draw the slab, beams, joists and columns in 3D as well.
+Structural – Beams, joists, columns, slabs: After the layout of the floor, we carefully analyse the structure from the contract drawings and draw slabs, beams, joists and columns in 3D as well.
 This will allow us to make sure that all trades are clash-free with any structural element.

 Trades – MEP, FP : Once done with the building layout, we start drawing the trades from the latest drawings received.
 We keep our trades as flat as possible and give a general elevation that we will edit during the coordination process.
 We coordinate: